 Most native Texans, when pressed, will admit that the old adage "Everything is Bigger in Texas" is not always true.
 Sure, Texas might have a larger land area than most European countries (namely, France) and the state's GDP might handily outrank all but 11 countries in the world were it still a nation ourselves, but there are plenty of tiny things in Texas, from precipitation, to social tolerance, to preparedness for natural disasters.

-But if there's one thing Texans loves more than oil it's freedom, and if there's one thing the majority of Texans have equated with freedom it's cars (which comes in handy, given our huge supply of oil), so it makes perfect sense that the Lone Star state is home to the world's widest freeway.
+But if there's one thing Texans loves more than oil it's freedom, and if there's one thing the majority of Texans have equated with freedom it's cars (which comes in handy, given the state's huge supply of oil), so it makes perfect sense that the Lone Star state is home to the world's widest freeway.

-Just How Huge is the Katy Freeway?
+Just How Huge Is the Katy Freeway?